• Home

 Lisa Ansell Frazier Tankamani Wi Founder/Director

 Lisa Ansell Frazier is a member of the Cheyenne River Sioux Tribe and currently lives in Wyoming.
-She is a mother of three beautiful children and a dog mom to three amazing dogs.
+She is a mother of three beautiful children and a dog mom to three awesome dogs.
 She is a Tribal Trauma Crisis Counselor, and a Continuing Education Teacher at the Institute of American Indian Arts.
-She spends her free time hiking with her family and gardening.
-Her mission is empowerment of Native youth, Indigenous food security, creating stability and nurturing self-esteem
+She is also the VP of the Board for the Sweetgrass Food Lodge, an all Native led food lodge on the Wind River Reservation. https://www.sweetgrassfoodlodge.org/ She spends her free time hiking with her family and gardening.
+Her mission is empowerment of Native youth, Indigenous food security, creating stability and nurturing self-esteem.

 Katrina Vermillion Director/Treasurer